Materials-Consortia/optimade-python-tools/paper/paper.md

 # Acknowledgements

 M.E. would like to acknowledge the EPSRC Centre for Doctoral Training in Computational Methods for Materials Science for funding under grant number EP/L015552/1 and support from the European Union's Horizon 2020 research and innovation program under the European Union's Grant agreement No. 951786 (NOMAD CoE).
+S.D. acknowledges financial support by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DE-AC02-05-CH11231 (Materials Project program KC23MP).